SHOP

 • Are there parking sensors or even a parking camera to help you squeeze into tight spaces?

-If you have young children in car seats, you’ll need rear doors that open widely, ISOFIX anchors for the child seat, even a rear bench that slides back and forth to adjust the rear legroom and boot space.
+• Is there a rear bench that slides back and forth to adjust the rear legroom and boot space?

-And talking of the boot, is it big enough to get a buggy or pram in?
-And shopping as well?
-And is the lip of the boot low enough so you don’t have to hoick anything too high to get it in?
+• Is the lip of the boot low enough so you don’t have to hoick anything too high to get it in and out?

 a red Škoda Fabia driving on a road

-If you want a practical, reliable runabout, the Fabia is a good pick.
+If you want a practical, reliable runabout, the Fabia is a good choice.

-Škoda is very good at ‘packaging’ – making the most of the available space in a car – and this is true of the spacious-feeling Fabia, which also has a reputation for reliability.
+Škoda is very good at ‘packaging’ and making the most of the available space in a car – and this is especially true of the spacious-feeling Fabia, which also enjoys a good reputation for reliability.

-It's essentially a Volkswagen Polo underneath, so you know what you're getting is tried and tested, plus will last for many miles.
+It's essentially a Volkswagen Polo underneath, so you know what you're getting is tried and tested, and will last for many miles.

 an orange SEAT Arona driving on a road